 Written by Kirsty Braines, COO at Oliver Wight EAME

 1. Supply chain has ownership of your business planning process

-Many businesses make the mistake of making supply chain operations the driving force behind their business improvement programme.
-This leads to a disproportionate emphasis on operational issues, with too much focus on capacity, inventory and other supply-chain led activities over deployment of the overall business strategy.
+Many businesses make the mistake of making supply chain operations the driving force behind their business improvement program.
+This leads to a disproportionate emphasis on operational issues, with too much focus on capacity, inventory, and other supply-chain-led activities over deployment of the overall business strategy.
 IBP places the CEO or MD at the heart of the process.
 Through an IBP Management Business Review (MBR), or Corporate Business Review (CBR) the CEO can constantly check on the progress of plans against the business strategy to ensure that it is functioning as intended.
 By leading its implementation and owning the process, the CEO brings momentum and allows it to become the way the organisation operates.

 2. Your business is using ‘out of the box’ processes

 We have found that a lack of understanding and expertise within organisations often leads to overly complex business planning processes.
 This in turn leads to inefficiency and slows down decision-making.
 While the basics of IBP can add value to any organisation, for a fully realised process, it should be tailored to fit the specific needs and structure of the individual business.
 At Oliver Wight, we spend a lot of time working with clients to ensure their IBP process is the right fit for their organisation and that accountabilities are in place and decision rights have been clarified and articulated for maximum effectiveness.

 3. Supply is driving your business planning processes